April 1, 2025

 6. Upload it to YouTube Shorts

-How do I make YouTube Shorts from an existing video with AI?
+How do I create Shorts from videos using AI?

 1. Create a free Descript account